hplt-project/data-analytics-tool/README.md

 If you need to access docker to run stuff inside:
 * sudo docker exec -it dat-webapp /bin/bash

-Code and data is located in `/work`
+Code and data are located in `/work`